 This is a requirement of the Wiring Regulations.
-The switches take the form of large mushroom-head buttons, which can be knocked in the event of an emergency, say, in a workshop.
+The switches take the form of large room-head buttons, which can be knocked in the event of an emergency, say, in a shop.
 The switch then disconnects the circuit or machine.